OutSystems/docs-product/src/extensibility-and-integration/sap/integrate-with-a-sap-system.md

 Once you've established a connection to SAP, you can now import SAP functions to use in your application.
 The remote functions are grouped by business use case and SAP functionality.

-1. Select the SAP functions you want to use in your app.
+1. On the **Select remote functions** screen, select the SAP functions you want to use in your app.

     Clicking on the function name displays the description, input, and output parameter details on the right-hand panel.